WP Coupons Review & Tutorial On How To Build Your Own Coupon / Deal Site With WordPress

 That’s it, it’s that easy.
 I am going to go ahead and publish the coupon.
 Let’s see what it looks like on the archive itself:

 Well, it looks the part, it’s eye-catching, it has navigation at the time to show all coupons and of course, our coupon code has been published to WordPress plugins, hence it showing that as part of the navigation.

 What about shortcodes?

 Well glad you asked, take a look at the below:

-The above was added by the following shortcode:
+The above was added to the following shortcode:

-Obviously you need to enter in the right id.
-This is simple enough, all you have to do is navigate to the coupons section, hover over the coupon title and look in the bottom left hand corner of your browser like so:
+Obviously, you need to enter the right id.
+This is simple enough, all you have to do is navigate to the coupons section, hover over the coupon title and look in the bottom left-hand corner of your browser like so: